 May 8, 2011 - Twelve suspected members of the Los Zetas drug cartel and a member of Mexico’s navy are killed in a shootout on a Falcon Lake island.
 Authorities say the suspected drug traffickers were storing marijuana on the island.

 May 29, 2011 - Ten police officers, including a police chief, are arrested on charges of protecting the Los Zetas drug cartel.

-shows that about 70% of firearms seized in Mexico and submitted to the ATF for tracing came from the United States.
+June 2011 - A congressional report shows that about 70% of firearms seized in Mexico and submitted to the ATF for tracing came from the United States.
 The report covers 29,284 firearms submitted in 2009 and 2010.